DrPraze/Praze-Cipher/README.md

 # Praze-Cipher
-Python implementation of the praze cipher by Praise James
+A Python implementation of an encryption algorithm I developed

 **PRAZE CIPHER ALGORITHM**